Customer: Air National Guard

-For the demonstration, a downsized BLAST TAMER® cubicle was constructed on-site, and filled with sand to make the demonstration as accurate as possible.
-A 1 Ib block of C-4 plastic explosive was placed next to the cubicle.
-The size of the explosive charge placed inside was scaled to the size of the cubicle to demonstrate the worst–case scenario.
+Additional testing was conducted by the Structures Laboratory of the U.S. Army Engineer Research and Development Center.
+A downsized BLAST-TAMER® prototype cubicle was constructed on-site and filled with sand to make the test as accurate as possible.
+A one-pound block of C-4 plastic explosive was placed next to the cubicle.
+The size of the explosive charge placed inside was scaled to the size of the cubicle to simulate a worst-case scenario.